miklevin/Pipulate.com/software.md

 ### Logging Into Google Services

+A lot more people would be doing advanced SEO work in Jupyter were it not so difficult to log into Google services.
+OAuth2 login is the bane of many aspiring SEO Pythonista's existence.

+#### The Bane of Our Existence

-Actually just logging in can be the hardest part of many API projects, especially those involving Google Services.
-At this point, everyone else would be telling you to register as a Google Developer, make a project at the Cloud Console, download a client.json file, yadda, yadda not here.
-What you do is:
+Actually just logging into Google can be the hardest part of many projects, especially those involving Analytics, Search Console or Sheets.
+Most other sites at this point will be telling you to register as a Google Developer, make a project at the Cloud Console, download a client.json file, yadda, yadda.
+It's not terrible advice if you can manage it, and it gives you more options than the way I provide here.
+The way I provide here has this one distinct advantage: it's going to work for you here and now.

 ```python
 import ohawf